The online survey

 Why are you interested in these topics?

-The Australian Government’s 2010 National Male Health Policy identified several priority areas for male health.
+The National Men's Health Strategy 2020-2030 identified several priority areas for male health.
 The topics covered in Ten to Men have been selected in order to inform these priority areas.

 Who came up with the questions?

-Many of the questions for Wave 3 have been included in the previous two waves of Ten to Men, though some new questions have also been included.
+Many of the questions for Wave 4 have been included in the previous waves of Ten to Men.
+This is common in longitudinal surveys to compare responses to the same questions over time.
+Some new questions have also been included.
 Several of these questions have been used in other Australian or international research.
-Selection of the questions for Wave 3 was overseen by the Australian Institute of Family Studies, in consultation with men’s health stakeholders and a consortium of leading researchers.
+Questions for Wave 4 were selected by the Australian Institute of Family Studies, in consultation with men’s health stakeholders and a group of leading researchers.
 Find out more information on the study team.

 What if I don’t want to answer some of the questions?

-If you don’t feel comfortable answering any of the questions, you can skip over them.
+You are free to skip over any questions that you do not feel comfortable answering.
 If a question upsets you, you can talk to the study team (1800 019 606), who can give you information about support services.
-Contact numbers for support services are also provided within the survey instrument.
+Contact details for support services are also provided within the survey.

 Do I get paid for taking part?

-When will I know if I was randomly selected to receive a $200 gift card?
+How will I know if I am randomly selected to receive a $200 e-gift card?

 Who has access to the data?